 Experiencing a social disorder after the collapse of Western Roman Empire, Europe went into Scholastic Period and found the salvation in Pope, bishop of Rome, who was seen as a fatherly figure.
 This period lasted nearly one thousand years in which the Pope and the clergymen had the impact whereas science was disregarded.
 Scientists like Galileo Galilei, Nicolaus Copernicus and Isaac Newton started the Renaissance period, putting an end to the period of stagnation of Western civilization.

-Rise of Islam in the History
+The Rise of Islam in the History

 While Western Roman Empire already collapsed and East Roman Empire was struggling with the problem of theological dissidences such as Arianism and Monophysitism, Prophet Muhammad came into the play in Mecca.
 The Islamic doctrine he preached was so influential that it evoked the Arabic tribes that had been living unobtrusively for centuries.

 United under a single flag thanks to Prophet Muhammad, Arabs conquered lands like Egypt and Mesopotamia, which held the legacy of Ancient times.
 Furthermore, they marched to inlands of Asia and founded a sphere of influence that reached to India.
-They captured the whole African continent and South of Spain (called as Andalucia) during Umayyad Caliphate.
+They captured the northern part of African continent and South of Spain (called as Andalucia) during Umayyad Caliphate.
 Thus, an Islamic zone incorporating Iberian Peninsula to Indonesia was formed.

 Islamic scholars took over the wisdom of Ancient times as Europe entered this dark period.
 They realized the works of Ancient Greek philosophers and advanced technology of Ancient Egypt in astronomy which led to foundations of universities and advancement in science.